Seabed mining: Positive

 There is potential for positive economic impact for the mining industries involved, the industries that need the available minerals, and for the countries with EEZ's in which the deposits are located.

 Seabed mining has been advocated as an alternative to land-based mining.
 Land-based mining is known to have a destructive impact through contribution to toxic wastewater, soil contamination and deforestation.
 In China and Indonesia the waste from lithium, graphite and silicon destroyed villages and ecosystems.
 There has also been major acid mine drainage issues in America.
 Land-based mining also produces over 350 billion tonnes of waste and has a major carbon footprint.
 It accounts for 11% of global energy, compared to an estimated 1% in seabed mining.
 Tens of thousands of square kilometers of forests are cleared for land-based mining, with it expected to increase, furthering habitat destruction and biodiversity loss.
 Some studies have shown that the deep sea has the lowest biomass environments on the planet.
 The Clarion Clipperton Zone has 300 times less biomass than average biome on land and up to 3000 times less compared to rainforest regions where most land mines are located.
-The life that does exist is 70% bacteria, and most organisms are smaller than 4cm.
+The life that does exist is 70% bacteria, and most organisms are smaller than 4 cm.
 Ultimately there is still inadequate data to confirm these studies.

 The deep sea especially provides minerals in high demand for new green technology.
 This cannot be met by current recycling schemes and to keep up with intensified demand, production of these minerals would need to increase by nearly 500% by 2050.
 The deep sea is much more economical than land based sources as metal ores on land yield below 20%, often using less than 2%, whilst seabed nodules are 99% usable minerals.